 But I do not.

-Instead, I am just a girl, standing in front of this website, asking anyone reading it to listen to me.
+Instead, I am just a girl, standing in front of the Homepage of this website, asking anyone reading it to listen to me.
 I am not an expert in many things, but I am an expert in this: how to avoid wanting to scream into the night while you are moving your worldly goods from one spot to another.
 Because I did it wrong.
 I did it so, so wrong.